scottfr/SystemsBook/1 Learning/learning.md

 ----------

-*Develop an awareness that the diverse world around us has a commonality that can be meaningfully represented by just a few elements with rather simply attributes.
-The basic operation and interaction with embedded models must also experienced and then explained.*
+*Develop an awareness that the diverse world around us has a commonality that can be meaningfully represented by just a few elements with rather simple attributes.
+The basic operation and interaction with embedded models must also experienced and then the supporting aspects of Insight Maker explained.*

 ----------